paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-one.md

 project, potentially making it hard to contribute and maintain.

 ## Unresolved Questions and Bikeshedding (Optional)
-- How will this need to change if the CNB concept of stacks is removed?
-- Is there a better way to represent the content of `dependency.json`, especially around communicating the seam between stack availabilty and which dependency source URI is used.
-- Would a separate repository be better than having all of this in one buildpack?
 - Who is going to pay for the GCP buckets?